charakajg/marshr/README.md

 The remaining CVs are checked by a technical person like an archtect.

-If the techy okay'd the CV, a HR person will calls the job candidate for an phone interview.
+If the technical person approved the CV, a HR person will call the job candidate for an phone interview.

 After the phone interview he or she may decide whether to call the candidate for a 2nd interview or not.